Editing SharpCharts

 In addition, two or more Price indicators can be overlaid on top of themselves using the “Behind Indicator” Position setting.
 Below is an example:

-Note: You typically add Price Performance indicators to a chart with Type setting set to Performance.
+Note: You typically add Price Performance indicators to a chart that has the Chart Type setting set to Performance.

 Below is an example of a Performance SharpChart.

-The Type dropdown lets you choose the specific type of chart that you want to see.
-Examples include OHLC Bar charts, Candlestick charts, Line charts and more.
+The Chart Type dropdown lets you choose the specific type of chart that you want to see.
+Examples include OHLC Bar charts, Candlestick charts, Line charts, and more.
 Many of these are described in the .
 We also offer a few specialty chart types (Cumulative, Histogram, Invisible) that are especially well-suited for charting market breadth indicators.
-Learn more in our Support Center article on Charting Market Breadth Indicators.
+Learn more in our Support Center article on .

-The Log Scale checkbox changes the vertical scale for the Price Plot panel from Arithmetic Scaling (unchecked) to Logarithmic Scaling (checked).
+The Log Scale/Arithmetic Scale checkboxes change the vertical scale for the Price Plot panel from Arithmetic Scaling and Logarithmic Scaling.
 Percent changes in price are constant on a log scale chart.
 For more information, see our .

 For detailed information on the different technical overlays we offer, please see our .